What's new in version 2002 of Configuration Manager current branch

 Similar to improvements in previous releases, you can now use the All Subfolders search option from the Configuration Items and Configuration Baselines nodes.

-First introduced in June 2020
+(First introduced in June 2020)

 The IT admin community has developed a wealth of knowledge over the years.
 Rather than reinventing items like scripts and reports from scratch, we've built a Configuration Manager Community hub where you can share with each other.
 By leveraging the work of others, you can save hours of work.
 The Community hub fosters creativity by building on others' work and having other people build on yours.
 GitHub already has industry-wide processes and tools built for sharing.
 Now, the Community hub will leverage those tools directly in the Configuration Manager console as foundational pieces for driving this new community.
+For the initial release, the content made available in the Community hub will be uploaded only by Microsoft.

 For more information, see Community hub and GitHub.